Nintendo: Charitable projects

 In 1992, Nintendo teamed with the Starlight Children's Foundation to build Starlight Fun Center mobile entertainment units and install them in hospitals.
 By the end of 1995, 1,000 Starlight Nintendo Fun Center units were installed.
-The units combine several forms of multimedia entertainment including gaming, and are a distraction as well as brightening moods and boosting children's morale during hospital stays.
+The units combine several forms of multimedia entertainment including gaming, and aim to boost children's morale during hospital stays.

 Environmental record

-Nintendo has consistently been ranked last in Greenpeace's "Guide to Greener Electronics" due to Nintendo's failure to publish information.
-Similarly, they are ranked last in the Enough Project's "Conflict Minerals Company Rankings" due to Nintendo's refusal to respond to multiple requests for information.
+Nintendo has consistently been ranked last in Greenpeace's "Guide to Greener Electronics" due to its failure to publish information.
+Similarly, it is ranked last in the Enough Project's "Conflict Minerals Company Rankings" due to Nintendo's refusal to respond to multiple requests for information.

 Like many other electronics companies, Nintendo offers a recycling program for customers to mail in unused products.
 Nintendo of America claimed 548 tons of returned products in 2011, 98% of which became reused or recycled.

+Legal issues

+Starting in 1989, the Federal Trade Commission investigated Nintendo for vertical price-fixing.
+Nintendo agreed to settle in 1991 for US$25,000,000 in the form of an "instant redemption certificate" for consumers who had bought Nintendo consoles between June 1, 1988, and Dec.
+31, 1990.

+In 2002, the European Commission fined Nintendo and its distribution partners including Scottish company John Menzies for price fixing between European single market countries from 1991 to 1998 following a two-year probe.
+Nintendo appealed the penalty due to the fine amount of 149 million euros and John Menzies, fined 18 million euros, was considering legal options.
+John Menzies received an out-of-court settlement from Nintendo in 2003, arguing it followed Nintendo's policy.
+In 2009, the General Court reduced Nintendo's fine to 119 million euro as well as those of the distributors including John Menzies, but the 4.5 million euros fine of Itochu through its Greek subsidiary Itochu Hellas remained unchanged.

+In July 2026, Nintendo faced a class-action lawsuit regarding retained U.S. government tariff refunds that had previously increased consumer costs for Switch hardware and accessories.
+The company filed a motion to dismiss, arguing consumers were not entitled to the funds because they received products at the agreed-upon retail price.